Your typical e-Commerce store contains a number of different types of orders, potential customers, and other information.

 Define a clear vision of how you want your end results to be after implementing your CRM strategy.
 Doing so will set a clear purpose from the start.

 Next, focus on how you can contribute to your business’ success.
-The most common CRM strategy goals include higher customer satisfaction, increased productivity and efficiency, and reducing customer churn rates.
+The most common CRM strategy goals include higher customer satisfaction, increased productivity and efficiency, and reduced customer churn rates.

 Though having a CRM strategy does not mean your business will succeed, it will drive your business goals.
 It is thus vital to have a strategic vision and goals.